Skip to main content

 1865 Map of the Western United States

 Kingston was picked as a location along the Butterfield Overland Mail Route in 1858.
-Despite the ferry operating under a Tulare County license it was discovered in a survey in late 1859 that Kingston was in fact in Fresno County.
-Kingston was By 1873 the first bridge was built along what is now the Old Kingston Grade.
+Despite the ferry operating under a Tulare County license, it was discovered in a survey in late 1859 that Kingston was in fact in Fresno County.
+By 1873 the first bridge was built along what is now the Old Kingston Grade.
 Kingston was the site of a large raid the same year and gradually fell into decline when the Santa Fe Railroad bypassed it to east along the Kings River.
 By 1890 postal service was moved from Kingston north across the Kings River to Lissis and the final building from the town was gone by the 1930s.
-At some point likely in the 1880s or 1890s the original Kingston Bridge had been replaced by a steel truss that no longer exists.
+In March 1908 the Kingston Bridge would collapse and would be replaced with a span located to the east along what is now Fowler Avenue.

 This Fresno County map from 1891 shows the Old Kingston Grade still in use: